 How these Airfree Air Sterilizers are Different

 Now that you know which features all of the Airfree models have in common, we’ll now point out how each one is different.

-Aside from those two factors listed above, each Airfree air purifier is identical is operation.
-The only other differences are the external design and price.
+Aside from those two factors listed above, each Airfree device is identical in operation.

-The chromatherapy light option allows you to change the visible light color at the push of a button.
+The multicolored night light option allows you to change the visible light color at the push of a button.
 The company claims that it helps create a more welcoming and inspiring environment, but we’ll let you decide on how important that feature is or not.